-The Company carries its investment properties at fair value, with changes in fair value being recognised in the Statement of Comprehensive Income.
+The Company carries its investment properties at fair value, with changes in fair value being recognised in the Profit and Loss Account.
 In addition, it measures land and buildings, including leasehold properties, at revalued amounts with changes in fair value being recognised in Other Comprehensive Income.
-This is based on market valuations performed by independent professional architects at least every two years.
+This is based on market valuations performed by independent professional architects at least every two years or earlier whenever their fair values differ materially from their carrying amounts.
 In a year when market valuations are not performed by the independent professional architect, an assessment of the fair value of investment properties consisting of land and building is performed to reflect market conditions at the year-end date.

-The last market valuation was performed in April 2016 and the Company recognised fair values of investment properties and revaluations of property, plant and equipment (notes 10 and 11).
+The last market valuation was performed in April 2017 and the Company recognised fair values of investment properties and revaluations of property, plant and equipment (notes 10 and 11).